Marcel Granollers: 2010: First ATP 500 singles final

-2011: Breaking top 30 in singles, First ATP 500 title
+2011: Top 30 debut & first ATP 500 title in singles

 Granollers lost in the first round of the Australian Open to eventual champion Novak Djokovic, and he didn't win consecutive matches until the 2011 Miami Masters, where he got to the fourth round.

 In July, he beat Stanislas Wawrinka, Mikhail Youzhny, and Fernando Verdasco to win his first title of the year and his second career title at the Swiss Open.
 In the US Open, he reached the third round of a Grand Slam for the first time in his career, to break into the top 30.

 In November, Granollers claimed the title at the Valencia Open by defeating Juan Mónaco in three sets and said, "Winning here has been the biggest achievement in my whole career."
 He beat four Top 20 players: Alexandr Dolgopolov, Marin Čilić, Gaël Monfils and Juan Martín del Potro en route to the final at the ATP World Tour 500 tournament.

 Granollers played for the victorious Spain Davis Cup team in 2011, losing the doubles rubber (with Fernando Verdasco) in the quarterfinal against United States.

-2012: Top 20 singles debut, ATP Finals & First Masters doubles titles
+2012: Top 20 singles debut, ATP Finals & first Masters doubles titles

 Marcel Granollers reached the fourth round of a Grand Slam for the first time at French Open, losing to David Ferrer in three straight sets.
 Granollers lost to Marin Čilić in the final match of Croatia Open on 15 July 2012.

 Playing doubles alongside countryman Marc López, he went 3–4 in finals, winning titles at the Italian Open, Swiss Open and the ATP World Tour Finals.

 Granollers and Lopez were the first Spanish pair to play at the season-ending championships since Sergio Casal and Emilio Sánchez in 1994.
 They won the title defeating Indian duo Mahesh Bhupathi and Rohan Bopanna in the final.

 He also partnered López at the 2012 Summer Olympics.

-2013: Success in doubles as World No. 4 & in singles with Fourth title
+2013: Success in doubles as World No. 4 & in singles with fourth title

 Granollers reached a career-high ranking of World No. 4 in doubles on 25 February 2013.

 He made it also to the fourth round of the US Open in singles for the first time, where he lost to top-seed Novak Djokovic in straight sets.

-2014: US & French Open doubles runner-ups, Two Masters semis
+2014: US & French Open doubles finalist, Two Masters semifinals

 In 2014, he had a very consistent doubles performances at the French and US Opens, making the finals at both events with partner Marc López.
 They qualified for their third consecutive ATP Finals where they lost in the round robin stage for a second year in a row.